 IT 240: On exams you are required to work from personal memory, using only the resources that are normally present on your computer.
 This means the exams are closed book and closed notes.
-However, you are nearly always allowed (and encouraged!) to test your programs by actually running them on the computer where you are sitting.
 Students caught cheating on an exam may receive a grade of F for the semester, no matter how many points they may have earned, and they will be reported to the Honor Code office.